Gru97/Notes/DynamicLogLevel.md

         )
 ```
 LogLevelManager is a class I created to handle log levels and filtering.
 We can use methods like ByIncludingOnly to tell Serilog when to use this sub logger's configuration.
 The method SourceContains is also a simple Func that filters logs based on their SourceContext property (or any property we need to do filtering by).
-There is another things used here, **LogSwitch**.
+There is another thing used here, **LogSwitch**.
 It's what we need when we want to change the log level dynamically at runtime.
 There is another important point here.
 We must set the **global log level to the minimum level**, since sub loggers can not log any more verbose than the global log level.
 Here is the complete LogLevelManager:
 ```csharp